A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Sampling Methodology

-In other words, in every iteration of MHRW, at the current node $u$ we randomly select a neighbor $w$ and move there with probability $\min(1,\frac{k_u}{k_w})$.
+At every iteration of MHRW, at the current node $v$ we randomly select a neighbor $w$ and move there w.p. $\min(1,\frac{k_v}{k_w})$.
 We always accept the move towards a node of smaller degree, and reject some of the moves towards higher degree nodes.
-As a result, we eliminate the bias of RW towards high degree nodes.
+This eliminates the bias towards high degree nodes.